 - Fabric embedded with eXomesh Slashguard to keep your bag from getting slashed

-- Carrysafe Slashguard shoulder straps with wire running through to prevent straps from being cut
+- Carrysafe Slashguard shoulder straps with a wire running through to prevent straps from being cut

 - Turn and Lock Security Hook for added security